Israel plans new settlement push while freeing Palestinian prisoners

 "Israel will declare new building in the settlements next week," the official said, speaking on condition of anonymity.
 He would not say how many units were planned or where.

-Israeli Defence Minister Moshe Ya'alon hinted at new settlement plans as well during a visit to a military base where he told reporters:
+Israeli Defense Minister Moshe Ya'alon hinted at new settlement plans as well during a visit to a military base where he told reporters:

 "I think it is our right to build, certainly according to our understandings and agreements with the Americans.
 And in accordance with that, we shall continue to build."